pvdmeulen/uktrade/README.md

 #> #   NetMass <dbl>, SuppUnit <dbl>
 ```

+Note that the month argument specifies a range in the form of
+`c(min, max)`, not two months.

 As you can see, results are not easily interpretable as they stand.
 The
 HMRC API also has lookups which can be loaded separately using
 `load_custom()`, or joined automatically: